 What are we afraid of?
 What does it mean to have courage?
 Let's learn about the neuroscience of fear & courage, what is really going on inside our brains, and what tools & techniques we can use to control & respond to fear when it rises in us and blocks our progress.

 Our lives are stressful and busy, and our anxiety can impact our social interactions, especially those with whom we disagree.
 How can we practice mindfulness to bring our attention to the present moment, allow ourselves to think & breathe, and create space between ourselves & our reactions?

 We are born with wide eyes of wonder—but this curiosity can fade with age.
 How do we keep our fervor for learning, understanding & adapting to the changing world around us?
 How can we check our tendencies toward stubborn certainty, false confidence or confirmation bias?
 How do we remain open-minded to new ideas & divergent perspectives?

 No. 4.
 THE ART OF LISTENING

 Active listening with less judgment and more curiosity, humility & empathy is a skill that takes training & practice.
 Journalists, therapists & clergy are taught this—how can more of us learn?
 How might skills of active listening make space for courageous conversations?

 No. 5.
 UNDERSTANDING PRIVILEGE

 We often say we are “blessed” or “fortunate," but do we really know how much?
-Let's look at the numbers, regionally & nationally, and learn about our place within a historical context and contemporary systems & structures.
-How can we use any advantages we may have for good?
+Let's look at our place within a historical context and contemporary systems and structures.
+How can we expand our self-awareness and use any advantages we may have for good?

 No. 6.
 CONFRONTING PREJUDICE